At one point or another, we’ve all had that idea.

 Clearly, there was an opportunity here, since very few people were actually making these yet.

 I enlisted a couple of friends of mine (one of them being Nick from the video above) who knew more than I did about manufacturing and doing business in China and headed to one of the world’s largest sourcing events: The Canton Fair.

 Here you can literally find someone to make you anything you want.
 Diapers?
 Check.
 Sex toys?
 Yep.
 Tractors?
 Mmmmhmmm.
 Saunas?
 You got it.

-So obviously there was a plethora of watch companies that will make you exactly what you were looking for.
+So obviously there were a plethora of watch companies that will make you exactly what you were looking for.
 I even found the factory that manufactured Tate’s watch and bought a sample of essentially the same model at a 90% discount.

 Well, for various reasons I decided it wasn’t the right time for me to start manufacturing.
 I simply had the other things that I needed to focus on more.
 Speaking of which, want to know more about how I almost became a Chinese import magnate?

 A good friend and travel companion, he also had a huge interest in watches and saw the same potential as me when we first showed up at the fair.

 He ran with the idea.
 And by ran with it, I mean, ran with it.

 About a year later they launched on kickstarter and did around $400,000 – making it one of the largest fashion kickstarters ever at the time.

 It’s now a massive global brand that’s worth deep into 8 figures and has done partnerships with everyone from the Golden State Warriors to Chicago Cubs.